 While such a dialogue between the Mayor and Sentinel Peak Resources was initiated in June 2021, no immediately feasible options emerged during those early discussions.
 In part, this was because Sentinel Peak Resources did not present a well-formulated proposal.
 As a result, it was not evident to the City how further delay of action on the Ordinance would facilitate productive discussion of potential alternatives.

 Thereafter, by a 3-1 vote, with one abstention, the City Council adopted the Ordinance on October 25th.
 Nonetheless, at the time of its adoption, the City Council announced that City decision-makers remained open and available to meet with Sentinel Peak Resources to continue to explore options and seek resolution outside the framework of potential litigation.
 Subsequent to adoption of the Ordinance, Sentinel Peak Resources indicated a desire to re-initiate discussions and submit a proposal for the City’s consideration.

 In late November 2021, Culver City entered into 90-day tolling agreements with Sentinel Peak Resources as well as two groups of stakeholders asserting ownership interests within the City IOF.
 The tolling agreements extend the deadline for these parties to file legal claims against the City so as to facilitate a reasonable time period to accommodate discussions between the parties as to settlement of potential claims.
-The City and Sentinel Peak Resources have extended the term of the existing Tolling Agreement for additional periods of time, currently through February 28, 2023, and are continuing to engage in a dialogue to explore options relating to the Oil Termination Ordinance that may mutually serve the parties in an effort to avoid potential litigation.
+The City and Sentinel Peak Resources have extended the term of the existing Tolling Agreement for additional periods of time and are continuing to engage in a dialogue to explore options relating to the Oil Termination Ordinance that may mutually serve the parties in an effort to avoid potential litigation.

 The City received from Sentinel Peak Resources one or more specific proposals for viable options related to the Oil Termination Ordinance as adopted.
 The Subcommittee and City Staff provided a report back to the full City Council subject to applicable confidentiality requirements.
 (See What's New above.)